 In one of the very first tests they conducted after starting on the Friendbuy platform, they tested variations of the copy sent to friends via email (the shared email).

 What’s interesting to me about this email copy is that it is rather long.
 Normally short, terse copy works best.
-But once and awhile, someone comes along a blow your theory right out of the water and this is one of them.
+But once and awhile, someone comes along and blows your theory right out of the water and this is one of them.

 So this relatively long, cheeky and humorous copy tapped into the brand voice of Dollar Shave Club and you know what?
 It doubled the referral sales over the control version.